-This guidebook outlines the graduate requirements and procedures set forth by the faculty of the School of Human Evolution and Social Change (SHESC) at Arizona State University.
+This handbook outlines the graduate requirements and procedures set forth by the faculty of the School of Human Evolution and Social Change (SHESC) at Arizona State University.
 Our graduate degree programs are directed toward the attainment of excellence in Anthropology, Global Health, Environmental Social Science, and Applied Mathematics for the Life and Social Sciences as demonstrated by accomplishments in research, coursework, and examinations.

-This guidebook is a living document and SHESC will refer to the most current version for the enforcement of policy.
-Any student can petition for a specific exception to the current guidebook if it puts them at a disadvantage.
+This handbook is a living document and SHESC will refer to the most current version for the enforcement of policy.
+Any student can petition for a specific exception to the current handbook if there are any discrepancies.

 The current version of this document can be found on the SHESC webpage, at: https://shesc.asu.edu/degrees/global-health-phd.
-All previous Handbooks can be found on SHESC's intranet, at: https://shesc.asu.edu/student-life/graduate-handbooks.
+All previous Handbooks can be found on SHESC's intranet, at: Previous Handbooks